bbux-dev/datacraft/docs/source/infer.rst

 if there are field names that are the same but have different underlying data values.

 It is also helpful to have multiple examples of a record.
 A good practice is to have at least one example with minimum values and one with maximum.
 You infer a spec from a single example, but it might not be as helpful.
+In this way a csv file with example values might be easier to start with.

 There are some edge case structures that the tool is not set up to support at this time such as deeply nested
 lists: